A lollipop chart is constituted of

 dedicated section for more examples

-produced with R
+produced with R, or

 data-to-viz